 The Year 10 History course is an Australian Curriculum course entitled 'The Modern World and Australia' that concludes the overview of history offered from Years 7 to 10.
 Focus is on the study of history through the critical analysis of primary evidence.
 The course contains two depth studies.
-The depth studies topics range from 'WWII', Rights and Freedoms (1945-present), 'The globalising world: popular culture, migration experiences and the envionment movement'.
-The course enables students to extend both their historical knowledge and analytical skills (critical thinking) before they move into their senior subjects.
+The depth studies topics range from WWII Resistance to Nazism, to Indigenous Rights and Freedoms in Australia.
+The course enables students to extend both their historical knowledge and analytical skills as well as critical thinking skills before they move into their senior subjects.

-Ancient History
+- Ancient History

-Modern History
+- Modern History

-Study of Religion
+- Study of Religion

-• Research Assignment

-Response to stimulus exam
+- Research Assignment - Response to stimulus exam

-This will appeal to students who enjoy history and are interested in developing their knowledge about the world, analysis and research skills.
-Students should have a strong ability in research skills and ability to form opinions.
+This will appeal to students who enjoy history and are interested in developing their knowledge about the world, analysis, and research skills.
+Students should have a strong ability in research skills and the ability to form opinions.